Erica Mena Stuns In A Tight, Black, Cheetah-Print Dress As Fiance Safaree Samuels Takes Her Picture

-Erica Mena recently took a moment to show how much she appreciates her husband, Safaree Samuels.
+Erica Mena recently took a moment to show how much she appreciates her soon-to-be-husband, Safaree Samuels.

 The Love & Hip Hop alum wowed Instagram while rocking a tight, black dress.
-The reality star tagged online retailer Fashion Nova as where she got her stunning dress.
-While posing on the stairs, Mena has one hand on her hip and another one on her ear.
-Mena decided to go with subtle accessories, wearing white pearl earrings and open-toed black heels.
+The reality star tagged online retailer Fashion Nova as where she got her stunning outfit.
+While posing on the stairs, Mena has one hand on her hip and another one by her ear.
+Erica decided to go with subtle accessories, wearing white pearl earrings and open-toed black heels.
 She is wearing little makeup, only adding a bright red lipstick.

-Also featured in the Instagram photo is Mena’s fiance and fellow reality star Safaree Samuels.
+Also featured — somewhat — in the Instagram photo is Mena’s fiance and fellow reality star Safaree Samuels.
 Samuels is rocking a printed shirt as he takes Mena’s photo with an iPhone.
-His diamond stud earring is visibly present in the snapshot.
-In her caption, Mena praised her man by saying that he is a man that says he supports her “really gets” her.
+His diamond stud earring is visible in the snapshot.
+In her caption, Erica praised her man by saying that he supports her and really gets her.

 At the time of writing, the adorable moment between the couple received more than 50,000 likes.
-The photo also received more than 300 comments under Mena’s post.
-Many of the Vh1 star’s 4.4 million followers couldn’t help but notice the happiness she seemingly has now.
+The photo also received over 300 comments under Mena’s post.
+Many of the VH1 star’s 4.4 million followers couldn’t help but notice the happiness she seemingly has now.

 “I’m Happy U found Happiness,” one follower wrote.